fsant0s/arara/docs/installation.md

 ## Verify Installation

-To verify that NEURON is installed correctly:
+To verify that ARARA is installed correctly:

 ```bash
 # Activate your virtual environment if it's not already activated